On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Introduction and main results

-The preceding discusses the behavior in case $\sigma$ is bounded uniformly away from $0$; that is, a uniformly-noisy stochastic heat equation \eqref{eq:main}.
+The preceding discusses the behavior in case $\sigma$ is bounded uniformly away from $0$; that is, a uniformly-noisy stochastic heat equation (\ref{eqmain}).
 In general, we can say little about the remaining case that $\sigma(0)=0$.
-Nevertheless in the well-known parabolic Anderson model, namely \eqref{eq:main} with $\sigma(x) = cx$ for some constant $c > 0$, we are able to obtain some results (Theorem \ref{th:PAM}) that parallel Theorems \ref{th:main} and \ref{th:bounded:sigma}.
+Nevertheless in the well-known parabolic Anderson model, namely (\ref{eqmain}) with $\sigma(x) = cx$ for some constant $c > 0$, we are able to obtain some results (Theorem~\ref{thPAM}) that parallel Theorems~\ref{thmain} and~\ref{thboundedsigma}. \begin{theorem} If $\sigma(x) = cx$ for some $c>0$, then a.s.,